sreeise/from_as/from_as_file/README.md

 [![Build Status](https://travis-ci.com/sreeise/from_as.svg?branch=master)](https://travis-ci.org/sreeise/from_to)

-# from_as
+# from_as_file
-Rust traits and derive macros for reading and writing files for types that implement serde.
+Rust traits for reading and writing files for types that implement serde.

-The from_as_file crate provides to traits: FromFile and AsFile.
+The from_as_file crate provides two traits: FromFile and AsFile.
 FromFile is used for getting types from a file.
 AsFile is used for writing a types to a file.

 The derive_from_as crate provides derive macros for these traits with the same names.

 Currently, the only files types that can be used are json, yaml, and toml.

 ### Example